-Each fiscal year, NHRS produces a Comprehensive Annual Financial Report (CAFR) which details the operation and financial condition of the retirement system.
+Each fiscal year, NHRS produces an Annual Comprehensive Financial Report (ACFR), which details the operation and financial condition of the retirement system.
 This report also includes a financial section which outlines the funded status and unfunded actuarial accrued liability, in addition to other actuarial statistics.
-CAFR reports are available on the System's website, www.nhrs.org.
+ACFR reports are available on the System's website, www.nhrs.org.